-To be a resident of NSW, a person must ordinarily live at an address that is in NSW.
-A person may visit another state temporarily for a holiday or for work but would be considered to be continuously living in NSW.
-The timeline starts from the date that a person obtains, changes to, or uses a NSW address as their primary location.
+To be a resident of NSW means that you ordinarily live at an address in NSW.
+A person may visit another state, territory or country temporarily for reasons such as a holiday or work but would be considered to be continuously living in NSW.
+The timeline starts from the date that a person obtains, changes to or uses a NSW address as their primary location.